Department of Family and Consumer Sciences Scholarships

 For additional scholarships available for SHSU students please click here.

-Rachel Mary Prather Allen Family and Consumer Sciences Endowed Scholarship — established by Dr. Mattie Bea Medford in March 2006 in honor of her sister, Rachel Mary Prather Allen, an alumna of the department, who graduated in 1937.
+Rachel Mary Prather Allen Family and Consumer Sciences Endowed Scholarship — Established by Dr. Mattie Bea Medford in March 2006 in honor of her sister, Rachel Mary Prather Allen, an alumna of the department, who graduated in 1937.
 Recipients must be a full-time junior, senior or graduate student majoring in one of the programs in Family and Consumer Sciences and demonstrate financial need.
 GPA requirement 3.0 overall and in their major.

 J.E.
 “Bo” Crews Award in Fashion Merchandising — established in honor of Huntsville retailer J.E.
 “Bo” Crews.
 Recipient chosen by donor from Fashion Merchandising majors only.
 Recipient must maintain a minimum of 12 credit hours during the term of the scholarship and have at least a 3.0 grade point average.
 An interview is required.
 Students must demonstrate potential for success in fashion merchandising.

 Family and Consumer Sciences Memorial Scholarship — established in July 1975 to enable students to further their education in Family and Consumer Sciences.
 Recipients are chosen by the Family and Consumer Sciences Scholarship Selection Committee.
-Students must be enrolled in a minimum of 12 hours per semester.
+Students must be enrolled in a minimum of 12 hours per semester and junior standing.
 Recipients must demonstrate good character.

 Ashley K. Greene Family Scholarship — established in 2009 by Ashley K. Greene, a 1997 graduate of the department in Fashion Merchandising.
 To be awarded to a fashion merchandising major with a minimum 3.0 GPA, carrying at least 9 hours.